This page of The Witcher 3 Wild Hunt has information and tips for exploring the world on your horse. We also write about swimming and diving.

 - While you travel on your horse, you can't collect any interactive items you find.
 It mostly concerns herbals.
 Because of that, it is better to travel on your foot at the initial phase of the game so that you can improve your stock of herbals required for alchemy.

-- Geralt's horse can't die, so you don't have to be afraid of losing it.
+- Geralt's horse - Roach - can't die, so you don't have to be afraid of losing it.
 However, try to leave him away from the battles, otherwise he can get in your way when you attack the enemies.